rendall/bmapp2/README.md

 ## development

-This is served via Netlify and has two components, the backend and the frontend
+This is served via Netlify and has two components, the backend and the frontend.
+Backend development is current.

 ### installation